Antony-Thornton/MS1---Gym-Website/README.md

 Initially uploaded as a text file that showed no errors so used the page method as well.
 Need to understand why it showed no errors.

-Errors per page:
+Errors in code:

-* Index - 3 errors found
+* CSS - 3 errors found
     - 1. Unknown error java.lang.Exception: https://antony-thornton.github.io/MS1---Gym-Website/bootstrap.min.css: Not Found.
 2. .table_format Too many values or values are not recognized : collapse white.
 3. .contact_us Value Error : float center is not a float value : center.
-* Index - Error notes
+* CSS - Error notes
     - Error 1 Bootstrap link removed from HTML pages
     - Error 2 removed css line
     - Error 3 removed css line

-* Classes -
-* Gallery -
-* Join -

 ### 4.2.2 Functionality Testing